 When choosing a scientific open access journal to publish in, a researcher is chiefly guided by the quality of the journal.
+Some journals present themselves as bona fide open access journals, but turned out to be "predatory journals" that are looking for researchers' money to publish.
+They have given open access a bad reputation in the past.
+Nowadays there is a wide range of high-quality open access journals.
 To assess the quality of an open access journal, researchers may consider the following points:

 More information in the Frequently asked questions.

 Think Check Submit is a relatively new initiative.
 The website does not offer lists, but it helps researchers to identify high-quality journals and avoid predatory magazines.
 Researchers can use a checklist to rate a journal or publisher.

 Dutch National website providing information for academics about the advantages of open access to publicly financed research